lisurc/acuwl/README.md

 ```

 Note that you may need to start the utility with elevated privileges (Administrator).
 This is up to your actual system setup.

+## Where
+While you should never download an executable file from a stranger on the Internet, you can download the latest packaged release as zip file on github: https://github.com/lisurc/acuwl/releases

+Alternatively (and preferably) you can clone this repository and build it as I did with a Visual Studio Edition (Community 2015 in my case).

 ## Credits
 All products named in this project are trademarks of their respective owners or publishers, which include but is not limited to, Assassin's Creed, Assassin's Creed Unity, UPlay, Steam.